DanielSeanBrown/DanielSeanBrown/README.md

 **Masters Thesis: Mapping Symbolic Music**

 I have recently started work on my master’s thesis, where I will be using large MIDI datasets to map songs by similarity.
 This will then allow me to analyse the space they form and produce a tool for research, recommender systems or music history.
-My proposal for this project has only recently been accepted so I am still at the early stages of work, but I am excited to make use of various signal processing and time series analysis techniques.
+My proposal for this project has only recently been accepted so I am still at the early stages of work, but I am excited to make use of various signal processing and time series analysis techniques as well as build a system for ingesting and storing future audio data.

 ## Selected Projects